SponsoredBuild your website with Vincony

 Summary

-Gives effect to the restrictive doctrine of state immunity, providing that foreign states are generally immune from UK court jurisdiction, subject to exceptions for commercial transactions, personal injury, and employment.
+Implements the restrictive doctrine of state immunity in UK law.
+Foreign states are generally immune from the jurisdiction of UK courts, subject to exceptions for commercial transactions, employment contracts, personal injury or damage to property, and other specified categories.

 Key Points